yazid-r-badawy/-tZERO-Secondary-Marketplace-Full-Stack-Assignment/SOLUTION.md

 Decisions and tradeoffs:
 Through all the backend I ensured that no data left the database containing user_id’s (other than those supplied in) or other order_id for which could not be authenticated with the correct user_id.
 This was done to emulate proper data safety.
 I remained unsure as to what the all documents button in portfolio was intended for, no instructions were given and I could not think of something that would relate, hence I intentionally left it in a non-functioning state.
 Given more guidance it could be completed easily.

-As stated earlier I would have added a confirm trade pop-up when clicking the buy/sell buttons.
+As stated earlier I would have added a better confirm trade pop-up when clicking the buy/sell buttons.
 Other than this for the time I think I completed all the main objectives as well as any utility enhancements that I wanted.

 I was happy with the design choices mainly the zoomable charts that were generated.
 Also, all buttons in the website have a passive/hover/active color scheme (such as in /investing/secondary-trading tab) which I think is very nice and polished for the user.
 Error states are done properly, each error is handled so that nothing crashed the site and each has an individual error code.